V. O. Chidambaram Pillai: Arrest and imprisonment

-Later life
+Later life and death

 Upon Chidambaram's release he was not permitted to return to Tirunelveli district.
 With his law license stripped from him, he moved to Chennai with his wife and two young sons.
 There he ran a provisions store and a kerosene store.
 Chidambaram had a long correspondence with Gandhi, not yet Mahatma, from 1915 to 1920.
 In 1915, when Gandhi visited Chennai (Madras then), both had met.
 Some people in South Africa of Indian origin had collected money to help Chidambaram and transmitted the amount through Gandhi.
 However, Chidambaram did not receive the money.
 He had some lengthy correspondence with Gandhi on the subject.
 In one instance Gandhi wrote a postcard to Chidambaram in Tamil with his own hand.
 Chidambaram was delighted on seeing the postcard and, for a moment, forgot about the money dispute.
 However, on 4 February 1916, Chidamabaram wrote to a friend, "Rs.
 347-12-0 has come from Sriman Gandhi."